jinyus/dart_beacon/Readme.md

 ## Dependency Injection

-Dependency injection refers to the process of providing an instance of a beacon or BeaconController to your widgets. `state_beacon` ships with a lightweight dependency injection library called [lite_ref](https://pub.dev/packages/lite_ref) that makes it easy and ergonomic to provide Beacons and BeaconControllers to your widgets.
+Dependency injection refers to the process of providing an instance of a Beacon or BeaconController to your widgets. `state_beacon` ships with a lightweight dependency injection library called [lite_ref](https://pub.dev/packages/lite_ref) that makes it easy and ergonomic to provide Beacons and BeaconControllers to your widgets.
 It also manages disposal of both.

 NB: You can use another DI library such as `Provider`.